jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 #### Problem 1: Enforcing The State Transition Function

 The BitVM white paper shows that Bitcoin scripts are expressive enough to validate a ZK proof (which can enforce the state transition function).
-However, the process requires a dispute resolution flow.
-Funds must be sent to the correct party depending on the result of the dispute.
+This means that a submitter can provide the script with current state of the of the chain, and a ZK proof which shows that the state transition function is valid.

 Unfortunately, Bitcoin scripts have no access to the transaction outputs.
 This means the script cannot enforce that the funds go to the right place.

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeibse2jpy6meffj5ebgirrkb4gj6cyumm5leqvfu6p3bwlu5jgmmwe)

+We need to ensure that funds are distributed to the correct party.

 **Solution:**